-During 2021-2022 the School is reviewing its sanctions processes, these are planned to be communicated to students and parents during the Spring term.
-The consequences for poor behaviour, which are outlined in the school's behaviour policy. upils can receive sanctions such as detention, isolation or fixed term suspensions.
-However, a a primary focus of all our sanctions is based around restorative conversations.
-We have a Reflection Room, manned by Mr Matt Jackson, for students to have restorative conversations.
+During 2023-2024 the school is reviewing its sanctions processes, these are planned to be communicated to students and parents during the Summer term.
+The consequences for poor behaviour are outlined in the school's behaviour policy.
+Perins uses lunchtime detentions, after school detentions, isolation or fixed term suspensions as part of its behaviour system where behaviour is affecting a student's learning or the learning of others.